 - Preheat the oven to 425.

 JFK’s Favorite New England Fish Chowder I’m not one for fish or clam chowder, but this one comes out very good.
 President Kennedy loved this recipe.
-JFK’s Favorite New England Fish Chowder Print Prep time 20 mins Cook time 50 mins Total time 1 […]
+JFK’s Favorite New England Fish Chowder Recipe Type: Soup Cuisine: American Author: Marsha Powell Prep time: 20 mins Cook […]

 As most of you know, I’m originally from New England – just north of Boston.
 So, I thought I’d add lots more recipes from home.
 Mom used to make this quite often.
 It’s so good.
 All my New England recipes are coming out of my big recipe box.
 These are recipes that my Mom and Gramma had.